gtk-kn/gtk-kn/CONTRIBUTING.md

 If you find a bug or have a feature request, please submit an issue on our [issue tracker](https://gitlab.com/gtk-kn/gtk-kn/-/issues).
-Before submitting an issue, please make sure that it hasn't already been reported by searching the existing issues.
+Before submitting an issue, please make sure that it has not already been reported by searching the existing issues.
 When submitting an issue, please provide as much information as possible, such as:

 - A clear and concise title that summarizes the issue.
 - A detailed description of the issue, including steps to reproduce it.
-- The version of the project you're using.
+- The version of the project you are using.
 - Any relevant logs or error messages.
 - Any screenshots or videos that help illustrate the issue.